Birakishore Das: Works

 In 1947 he edited and published a children's magazine " Mo Desha" (My Country) from Cuttack to inculcate love for the motherland among the children, which influenced and inspired a number of writers.

 Personal life

 He was married to Sarada Sundari Dei and they had 3 daughters and a son.

-Last days
+Later life

 In 1957 by election at Jagatsinghpur, he was elected as a legislator (1957-1961) and 1961 to till death (1973) worked as the secretary of Odisha Syllabus and text book committee.
 He was pioneer in publishing suitable text books and got awards from the Government of India.